hvxahv/hvx/internal/README.md

 placed in pkg/microservice and do not directly perform database operations, so you need to call the internal package to perform database operations.

+It contains the internal functions of the program and the server implementation of microservices.